Apache Hadoop vs. IBM Platform Symphony and Infosphere BigInsights: see our breakthrough Hadoop performance

 Contrail-bio Genome Sequencing Benchmark

-Contrail is an open-source software effort that leverages Hadoop MapReduce to accelerate De Novo Genome assembly.
-During March of 2013, IBM conducted a series of tests to understand the performance advantage that Symphony could offer on a reference Hadoop cluster running a 10K read sample of an e-coli bacteria included as part of the Contrail software suite.
-In an eight node Hadoop cluster with 108 cores dedicated to Map and Reduce tasks, Platform Symphony was found to compute results 3.4 times faster than Hadoop alone reducing the job run-time from 873 seconds to 258 seconds on the same cluster and dataset.
-Get the result here.
+Contrail is an open-source software effort that leverages Hadoop MapReduce to accelerate de novo genome assembly.
+During March of 2013, IBM conducted a series of tests to understand the performance advantage that Symphony could offer on a reference Hadoop cluster running a 10K read sample of an e-coli bacterium included as part of the Contrail software suite.
+In an eight-node Hadoop cluster with 108 cores dedicated to Map and Reduce tasks, Platform Symphony was found to compute results 3.4 times faster than Hadoop alone, reducing the job run-time from 873 seconds to 258 seconds on the same cluster and dataset.
+Get the results

 Equally compelling are results obtained using social media workloads.
 The SWIM benchmark developed at University of California, Berkeley with co-operation from Facebook, measures real-world MapReduce workloads by simulating traces of application activity captured at Facebook in 2009 and 2010.
-This is viewed as a more rigorous predictor of MapReduce performance by the benchmark authors.
+The benchmark authors view it as a rigorous predictor of MapReduce performance2.

-Using this benchmark, IBM demonstrated in results audited by an independent testing organization that by augmenting a Hadoop cluster with Platform Symphony, the simulated Facebook workloads ran nearly six times faster on IBM Platform Symphony than on Apache Hadoop alone.
-As a corollary, given the nature of the SWIM benchmark, this result demonstrated that equivalent performance with Symphony could have been obtained with dramatically less hardware and less infrastructure cost.
+Using this benchmark, IBM demonstrated, in results audited by an independent testing organization, that by augmenting a Hadoop cluster with BigInsights powered by Platform Symphony technology, the simulated Facebook workloads were speeded up by a mean of 3.8X compared with running on Apache Hadoop alone.
+As a corollary, given the nature of the SWIM benchmark, this result demonstrated that equivalent performance with Symphony could have been obtained with dramatically less hardware and lower infrastructure cost.